Das Kapital: Marx's aims and method

 Karl Marx in 1875.
-Das Kapital was the culmination of his lifelong critique of political economy.
+Capital was the culmination of his lifelong critique of political economy.

-Marx's fundamental aim in Das Kapital was to "lay bare the economic law of motion of modern society".
+Marx's fundamental aim in Capital was to "lay bare the economic law of motion of modern society".
 He sought to uncover the specific historical laws governing the origins, development, and decline of the capitalist mode of production, rather than searching for eternal or universal economic laws applicable to all societies.
-For Marx, an essential thesis of Das Kapital is that such universal laws do not exist; each specific social form of economic organisation has its own specific economic laws.
+For Marx, an essential thesis of Capital is that such universal laws do not exist; each specific social form of economic organisation has its own specific economic laws.
 This was not merely an academic exercise; his work was driven by a commitment to critical theory and the revolutionary transformation of society.
 He aimed to provide a "rock-like foundation of scientific truth" for the workers' movement by revealing the inherent contradictions and exploitative nature of capitalism.
-In this vein, some interpretations read Das Kapital not merely as a scientific analysis but as a political weapon designed to arm workers by revealing the dynamics of class struggle from a working-class perspective, helping to win them over to the ideas of internationalism and labour activism.
+In this vein, some interpretations read Capital not merely as a scientific analysis but as a political weapon designed to arm workers by revealing the dynamics of class struggle from a working-class perspective, helping to win them over to the ideas of internationalism and labour activism.